mfisher87/presentation-cng2025/slides.md

 * :woman_dancing: _The GIS Bounce_ :man_dancing: in JGIS

+## How you can help

+* :test_tube: Try JupyterGIS!
+Where does it meet your needs?
+Where does it fall short?
+* :memo: Report bugs, request features!
+* :gift: Open Pull Requests!
+* :ballot_box: Help develop and operate community governance and scaffolding!
+* :sunglasses: Contribute awesome vibes to our community!

 # :tada: Bonus slides

 ## :handshake: I want to talk to you! {.smaller}